Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: Introduction

-Although this semiclassical theory\cite{Nakayama2013a,Chen2013a} succeeded in explaining qualitative features of the SMR measurement, it could not explain temperature dependence of the SMR signal.
-Recently, two of the authors have constructed a microscopic theory using Green's function~\cite{Kato2020}.
-In this microscopic theory, the SMR is described in terms of local spin susceptibilities of the FI(AFI).
-In particular, this microscopic theory can include dynamic processes such as magnon absorption and emission, which are neglected in the semiclassical theory.
+Although this semiclassical theory \cite{Nakayama2013a,Chen2013a} succeeds in explaining the qualitative features of SMR measurements, it does not explain the temperature dependence of the SMR signal.
+Recently, two of the authors constructed a microscopic theory using Green's function~\cite{Kato2020}.
+This microscopic theory describes SMR in terms of local spin susceptibilities of the FI(AFI).
+In particular, it can include dynamic processes such as magnon absorption and emission responsible for a nontrivial sign change in the SMR signal, which are neglected in the semiclassical theory.

-In Ref.~\onlinecite{Kato2020}, the SMR has been calculated analytically by employing the spin-wave approximation.
-However, the spin-wave approximation cannot be applied near the transition temperature.
+In Ref.~\onlinecite{Kato2020}, SMR was calculated analytically by employing the spin-wave approximation.
+However, this approximation cannot be applied near the transition temperature.
 Furthermore, it becomes inaccurate when the magnitude of the localized spin in the FI(AFI) is small.
-Therefore, to obtain the features of the SMR in a wide range of the temperature and arbitrary magnitude of the localized spin, $S$, we need to calculate it without employing the spin-wave approximation.
+Therefore, to obtain the features of SMR in a wide range of the temperature and at an arbitrary magnitude of the localized spin, $S$, we need to calculate it without employing the spin-wave approximation.

-In our study, we numerically calculate the SMR using quantum Monte Carlo method based on the formulation of Ref.~\onlinecite{Kato2020}.
-We utilize a new method for accurately obtaining an integral of the local spin susceptibilities from the QMC data without numerical analytic continuation.
-We evaluate detailed temperature dependence of the SMR for the $S=1/2$ and $S=1$ spin systems on a two-dimensional square lattice and a quasi-two-dimensional cubic lattice with a finite number of layers.
-Based on the numerical results for these models, we discuss qualitative features of the SMR.
+In the study reported here, we numerically calculated SMR by using a quantum Monte Carlo method based on the formulation in Ref.~\onlinecite{Kato2020}.
+We utilized a new method for accurately obtaining the integral of the local spin susceptibilities from the QMC data without using numerical analytic continuation.
+We evaluated the detailed temperature dependence of SMR for $S=1/2$ and $S=1$ spin systems on a two-dimensional square lattice and a quasi-two-dimensional cubic lattice with a finite number of layers.
+On the basis of the numerical results for these models, we examined the qualitative features of SMR.